 Signs of Cat Depression and Cat Sadness

 The sudden change of behavior and personality of your cat means a lot of things and pet parents will begin to ask “Is my cat depressed?”.
 Listed are the tell-tale signs your cat may be dealing with cat depression.

 "The noises your cat makes are vocal clues that they may be unhappy.
 A cat’s unhappy noise is usually low-pitched yowls or purrs that sound distressing."

 Use these tips to know how to tell if a cat is sad.
 One or more of the items mentioned above can be signs of cat sadness and depression.
 If you notice these, you will want to find the possible reasons and how to make a sad cat happy again.

 Knowing why your cat is sad and depressed is the first step to be able to know how you can manage cat depression.
 As American Society for the Prevention of Cruelty to Animals® states, depression in cats is often your cat’s response to certain changes in their life, even if it seems like small things.

-As there can be many possibilities why your cat is depressed, here are some of the reasons why:
+You might be wondering, “Why is my cat sad?”
+There can be many possible reasons why your cat is depressed.
+Here are some of the reasons:

 - Traumas and injuries.
-Trauma and injuries prohibit your cat to move freely and do the things they love to.
-Trauma and injuries cause intense discomfort, lingering pain, and may cause depression in cats.
+Trauma and injuries prohibit your cat from moving freely and doing the things they love to.
+Trauma and injuries cause intense discomfort, and lingering pain, and may cause depression in cats.

 - Loss of a loved one.
 Losing a loved one is tough for almost all of us, including your cat.
-So when a member of the family (whether a human family member or a fellow pet) moves out or passes away, your cat may mourn and if not managed immediately and properly, may become depressed.
+So, when a member of the family (whether a human family member or a fellow pet) moves out or passes away, your cat may mourn and may become depressed.

 - New family members.
 Opposite to what's stated above, your cat may also become depressed if there are new additions in the family - especially if your cat is so used to being the center of attention then suddenly a baby, a pet dog, or another pet cat comes into the picture.